vigneshavm/Interview-questions/NodejsV1.md

   * Ideal for **CPU-intensive tasks** that need parallel execution without blocking the main event loop.
   * Worker threads allow Node.js to perform CPU-intensive operations in parallel, as Node.js is single-threaded by default.
   * Use them for heavy computations (e.g., image processing, large data parsing).
+  * Worker threads share memory and run inside a single process.